 Anyone who has ever been to New York will tell you that there are seemingly endless choices when it comes to finding a great place to stay.
 However, if you are set on staying at someplace haunted then that can certainly help to narrow the search.

-Here is a closer look at some of the most haunted hotels in New York!
+Here is a closer look at ten of the most haunted hotels in New York state!

-10 - The Historic Old Bermuda Inn, New York City
+1. The Historic Old Bermuda Inn, Staten Island

 Originally built in 1832 as the private residence of the Mesereau Family, The Historic Old Bermuda Inn is now a bed and breakfast and an events space.
 It is also alleged to be haunted.
 It is believed that the home is haunted by Martha Mesereau.
 Cameras often malfunction in the room that was hers and she often locks doors.
 Guests have also reported seeing the silhouette around the property.

 2. The Bowery Hotel, New York CityBook Now

 335 Bowery, New York, NY 10003

 The Bowery Hotel is a well-known spot in Downtown New York City that conjures up thoughts of bustling parties and upmarket decor.
 However, it’s also a hotspot for the paranormal!
 Many believe that the hauntings are a result of the hotel’s close proximity to Marble Cemetery.
 There are frequent reports of poltergeist activity and apparently, the elevators go haywire every night at about 1 am – going up and down by themselves!

 There’s more… When checking in to your room, you may have a huge shock as reportedly a lady dressed in white has appeared on a number of occasions to guests.